 You must provide the telephone number for the information contact at the institution.
-Generally this is an CAUTION administrative office or department.
+Generally this is an administrative office or department.
 Do not provide the institution's general telephone number.

 Account number.
 The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1098-T. Additionally, the IRS encourages you to designate an account number for all Forms 1098-T that you file.

-See part L in the 2009 General Instructions for Forms 1099, 1098, 3921, 3922, 5498, and W-2G.
+See part L in the 2010 General Instructions for Certain Information Returns.

 Box 1.
-Payments Received for Qualified Tuition and Related Expenses
+Payments Received for Qualified Tuition and Related Expenses relate to the payments received for qualified tuition and related expenses during the same calendar year.

 If you use this method of reporting, enter the amount of payments received for qualified tuition and related expenses from any source during the calendar year.
-The amount reported is the total amount of payments received less any reimbursements or refunds made during the calendar year that relate to the payments received for qualified tuition and related expenses during the same calendar year.
+The amount reported is the total amount of payments received less any reimbursements or refunds made during the calendar year that